Micronutrients: The Unsung Heroes of Indian Diets

 Over-reliance on packaged “healthy” foods

-This blog breaks down micronutrients in a practical, culturally relevant, and sustainable way, so you can make smarter food choices without obsessing over perfection.
+This blog breaks down micronutrients in a practical, culturally relevant, and sustainable way.
+My aim is to help you make smarter food choices without obsessing over perfection.

 What Are Micronutrients, Really?